yueliu1999/Awesome-Deep-Graph-Clustering/dataset/README.md

 ##### WIKI

-The Wikipedia is an online encyclopedia created and edited by volunteers around the world.
+The Wikipedia (WIKI) is an online encyclopedia created and edited by volunteers around the world.
 The dataset is a word co-occurrence network constructed from the entire set of English Wikipedia pages.
 This data contains 2405 nodes, 17981 edges and 19 labels.

 ##### COCS